qkfang/azure-ai-lab/docs/02-Azure-AI-Services/1-Design.md

 ```

-Once copied, the web page in the browser should auto refresh, please test out the function!
+3- Once copied, the web page in the browser should auto refresh, please test out the function.

-Feel free to expand on it to make it more interesting!
+4- Feel free to expand on it to make it more interesting!